joshajohnson/WTFpga/README.md

 To install the required software, follow the [install instructions](install.md).

-To get your hands on hardware, send an email to ```josh at josh a johnson dot com``` or follow the above linked repo and build your own!.
+To get your hands on hardware, send an email to ```josh at josh a johnson dot com``` or follow the above linked repo and build your own!

 Due to the expense of the FPGA boards, it will cost $50, and include a seven segment / DIP switch, LED matrix, and PMOD FeatherWings.
 This is at cost and will be yours to keep forever.